Effect of Gravitational Waves on Yang-Mills condensates: Dynamics of Fermions in the presence of Yang-Mills Condensate

 In this article, we discuss the quarks + condensate system in the background of a gravitational wave \cite{Birrell,collas}.
+First, we need to define the Dirac equation in curved spacetime as

-We find that the interactions connect the modes of a Fermion doublet which allows for `flavour' flip processes.
-When we solve for the Fermion in the GW background, the solutions are also dependent on the $z$ coordinate.
-The GW couples to only two of the Fermion wave components.
+where $\bar{\gamma}^\mu$ are the spacetime-dependent gamma matrices and $\Gamma_\mu$ is the spinor affine connection.
+Considering a +-polarised GW propagating in $z$-direction in the flat background, we solve the Dirac equation.
+The details regarding the derivation of evaluating the Dirac equation are given in Appendix \ref{App:Dirac}.
+Since the GW has $z$-dependence, we also get the terms dependent on spatial coordinates.
+We find that the GW couples to only two of the Fermion wave components.
+The coupled equations through GW are given below:

-What is obvious is that the two modes in Eqs. (\ref{eqn:fermion1} \& \ref{eqn:fermion4}), are now interacting, due to the GW.
-As one can see the GW connects the two Fermions from different elements of the SU(2) doublet.
+What is obvious is that the two modes in Eqs. (\ref{eqn:fermion1} \& \ref{eqn:fermion4}), are now coupled, due to the GW.
+As one can see the GW connects the two Fermions from different elements of the $SU(2)$ doublet.
 We can solve the coupled equations, and the time evolution of the solutions are plotted in the following graphs.
 It is evident that the Fermion densities fluctuate in time, due to the GW.
 The flavour transitions induced by a graviton have been studied in \cite{fermionscatter}.
-The evidence for flavour transitions in a GW background obtained in this paper, however, will have relevance for QGP and `real' GW interactions with quarks.
-GWs have been observed, and at these length scales of 200 MeV, gravity remains classical.
-Our calculations show that these GW can induce changes in flavour quark fluxes in the presence of a SU(2) condensate.
+The evidence for flavour transitions in a GW background obtained in this paper, are in presence of a condensate.
+The results will have relevance for QGP and `real' GW interactions with quarks.
+GWs have been observed, and at these length scales of 200 MeV, which is QCD energy scale, gravity remains classical.
+Our calculations show that these GW can induce changes in flavour quark fluxes in the presence of a $SU(2)$ condensate.
 This work might provide interesting insight into the workings of QGP.